SkyeVault/HomeSchool/README.md

 ⬜ Expand with collaborative projects

 ## Contributing
-This project will evolve as Ember grows, but it can also be shared with other parents looking for a structured homeschool STEM curriculum with **a strong emphasis on coding and engineering while covering all traditional subjects** required by Pennsylvania law.
+This project will evolve as my child grows, but it can also be shared with other parents looking for a structured homeschool STEM curriculum with **a strong emphasis on coding and engineering while covering all traditional subjects** required by Pennsylvania law.
 Contributions, ideas, and feedback are always welcome!

 ---